Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/gameobject/gameobject.md

 ---
 ### FindGameObjectsByName
-Find GameObjects with a name
+Find GameObjects with a name.

 Parameters:
 - `name`: Name of the GameObject